A Laurent series proof of the Habsieger-Kadell $q$-Morris Identity

 We present the major steps of our proof in Section \ref{s-2}.
 The steps are expanded by the rationality result in Section \ref{s-2.3}, by the proof of the vanishing lemma in Section \ref{s-2.4}, and by the proof for the extra point in Section \ref{s-extra}.

 While we were finishing the presented work, the one page proof of the $q$-Dyson theorem was published.
-Moreover, K\'{a}rolyi and Nagy \cite{Nagy} found a short proof of Theorem \ref{t-HabsigerKadell} using the combinatorial nullstellensatz.
+Moreover, K\'{a}rolyi and Nagy \cite{Nagy} found a short proof of Theorem \ref{t-HabsigerKadell} in the $l=0$ case using the Combinatorial Nullstellensatz.
 The two approaches are different but have some connections.